 In the event that a situation is not possible to resolve due to a student being unwilling to accept the professional advice and counsel of their University Partnership Tutor (UPT) and/or a member of the schools staff, the placement will be terminated and the student will be deemed to have failed the placement on the grounds of unprofessional behaviour.
 Any complaint subsequent to termination in these circumstances will be dealt with using the University’s complaints procedure and no complaint may be made direct to the placement school.

 Following the termination of a placement a student must attend a student progress review meeting with a Programme Leader and a School Engagement Manager to discuss the reasons for withdrawal and to be advised that the placement has been failed.
 The review meeting will be an opportunity for the student to state any grievances including complaints relating to the placement school.
 Failure to attend the meeting or engage with any part of the process will preclude a student from challenging the decision to record the placement as a fail at a later date.

 The only circumstances that a placement can be terminated without being failed are:

 - When a student completes the extenuating circumstances process and the details are ratified by the University Academic board.

 - When a school terminates a placement for reasons outside the schools control e.g. Ofsted visit, staff sickness.

 When a placement is terminated for the above reasons the student will be offered a deferred placement in the following academic year.

-Further guidance for schools and students can be found in the Cause for Concern document, under the section 'Should a student be removed from a school?'.
+Further guidance for schools and students can be found in the Need For Intervention document (Intervention Plan Guidance and-Forms), under the section 'Should a student be removed from a school?'.

 Process For Termination of Placement

-When a placement is terminated, a Termination of Placement form must be completed and returned to the University.
+When a placement is terminated, a Termination of Placement form must be completed by the University Partnership Tutor or Supervising Teacher in the first place and returned to the University.
 When a student declines to sign the form or leaves school at short notice the circumstances should be recorded on the form.